ahphoo/MyFirstThemedBlog/content/Leetcode/Array/Container_With_Most_Water.md

 ## How to solve

+Note that the amount of water a container can hold is determined by the length of the shorter side.
+Using two pointers, we keep track of the maximum amount of water given pair of lines can hold.
+While the pointers have not crossed each other, we increment the pointer to the shorter line, in hope of finding a longer line to maximize the amount of water the container can hold.

 ## Complexity Analysis

 ## Time: O(N)

 We check all pairs of l, r, starting l from the leftmost line and r from the rightmost line.

 ## Space: O(1)